Skip to Content

 Despite these inherited good qualities of the German Shepherd Great Pyrenees cross, there are a few limitations that your Germanees could also get from either one or both of the parents.

-• The tendency to bark a lot (Great Pyrenees parent).
+• Tendency to bark a lot (Great Pyrenees parent).

 • Heavy shedding (Both parents).